Development outlines and plans for SimVimCockpit

 - Assigning output devices to a power bus number, what allows you to make instruments and gauges that work only in specified voltage range accordingly with tech spec and turned off if the voltage drops below specified.

 - Some of the input parameters use flight model properties for their range values (plugin reads them from plane flight model on start), such as RPM range for "constant-speed" props in radians per seconds.

-- The posiibility to assign different output devices (including serial LEDs) to the same extension board (output multiplexer)
+- The posiibility to assign serial LED drivers to the same extension board with 7-segment displays (output multiplexer)

 - Some parameter values can be stored in memory stack with memory button (COM radio frequency channels).

 - Loading any specified parameter values on startup (frequencies, fuel quantity etc.), section [Start]